ojasvsingh71/Web-Notes/react-3.md

 ---

->Using useCallback becomes more crucial when dealing with complex components or components with frequent re-renders, optimizing performance by avoiding unnecessary function creations.
+>⚡ Using useCallback becomes more crucial when dealing with complex components or components with frequent re-renders, optimizing performance by avoiding unnecessary function creations.

 ---

-## Difference between useEffect, useMemo & useCallback
+## 🤔 Difference between useEffect, useMemo & useCallback

-1. useEffect:
+1. 🔄 useEffect:
 - Purpose: Manages side effects in function components.
 - Triggers: Runs after rendering and on subsequent re-renders.
 - Use Cases: Fetching data, subscriptions, manually changing the - DOM, etc.